-How does climate affect how quickly topography evolves?
+How does climate affect how topography evolves?

 Earth’s topography evolves as rock and sediment move from one place to another.
 The rate at which this happens is hugely variable in time and space, with some landscapes eroding hundreds of thousands of times faster than others.
 We use a variety of tools to investigate why this is, including measurements of cosmogenic isotopes, which yield erosion rates over millennial timescales, as well as analysis of high-resolution topographic data, satellite imagery, and numerical modeling of landscape evolution.

-Our work involves studying so-called natural laboratories—places with large variations in climate and minimal variations in other factors that might affect rates of landscape evolution.
+Our work involves studying so-called natural laboratories—places with large variations in climate and minimal variations in other factors that can affect rates of landscape evolution.
 For instance, the Hawaiian island of Kaua‘i is home to some of the world’s largest and steepest rainfall gradients, while containing relatively small variations in rock type and rock uplift rates.
 Deep canyons incised into the underlying basalt have left sharp, steep ridges high above the rivers, and provide an exceptional natural laboratory for studying how climate steers the evolution of topography.
 Our work suggests that mean annual precipitation rates influence basin-averaged erosion rates as well as the efficiency of bedrock channel incision, and provides rare empirical support for theories about the size and asymmetry of mountain ranges.

 Sea level dynamics